betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 hand woven into the rope core in the weeks before a mission.

 # Digital Feedback Control System: Kalman Fitlers
+The whole collection of components represented a complex feedback control system, the stability of which was crucial to crew safety and mission success.

 Originally, Honeywell was to develop the autopilot was the responsibility of the Honeywell.
 However, was an analog design that lacked the flexibility and versatility required for the complex Apollo mission plans.
 It also added significant